Filing a Lawsuit in Colombia

 test-separator

-• Access to Legal Proceedings: You have the right to participate in criminal proceedings as a victim or witness.
-You may be called to testify in court or provide evidence.
+• Participation in Legal Proceedings: You can participate in criminal trials as a victim or witness, and you may be called upon to provide testimony or submit evidence.

 test-separator